StellarSt0rm/dotfiles/README.md

 >
 > It also has to import `./<hostname>-hardware.nix` (Copy from `/etc/nixos/hardware-configuration.nix`).

----

-TODO, add section about preparing GPG and SSH keys here.

 # Connecting to a network
    1. Make a new wpa_supplicant config (`nano /tmp/wpa.conf`) and write to it:
       ```